-The European Council last week agreed to introduce CO2 emissions reduction target by 2035 for new cars and vans.
-This means only zero-emission cars — fully-electric models — will be sold in the 27-country European Union (EU) after 2035 and even hybrids will not be allowed.
+The European Council last week agreed to introduce a CO2 emissions reduction target by 2035 for new cars and vans.
+This means only zero-emission cars — fully electric models — will be sold in the 27-country European Union (EU) after 2035 and even hybrids will not be allowed.

 The EU is the third-largest polluter in the world and over the last year is negotiating reforms to decarbonise.
 The latest move is part of one of its biggest carbon reduction plans – Fit for 55 – that aims to reduce the EU’s emissions by 55% by 2030 in comparison to 1990 levels.
 The ultimate goal is to be carbon neutral by 2050.